julianatavora/MOSAIC/README.md

 2. Per-pixel transformation of *rrs* into the Gordon/Lee reflectance parameter *u* (`bb/(a+bb)`) by solving the quadratic model of Wang, Boss & Roesler (2005), using fixed coefficients L3 = 0.0949 and L4 = 0.0794.
 3. Generation of a large ensemble of candidate spectral eigenvectors: NAP absorption slopes, CDOM absorption slopes, backscattering spectral exponents, and phytoplankton absorption shapes.
 4. Linear Matrix Inversion, solved independently for every combination of the above eigenvectors (and, when temperature is unknown, for every candidate temperature).
-5. Selection of physically realistic solutions (all four retrieved coefficients above a small negative tolerance), followed by a forward-model convergence check against the measured reflectance.
+5. Selection of physically realistic solutions, followed by a forward-model convergence check against the measured reflectance.
 6. Ensemble averaging of the accepted solutions and calculation of associated uncertainties.
-7. Parametric curve-fitting (via `fminsearch`) of the ensemble-mean absorption spectra to recover NAP/CDOM slopes and reference absorption values.
-8. SPM retrieval by testing a grid of candidate backscattering-to-SPM conversion factors against the retrieved *b<sub>bp</sub>* spectra, followed by a reflectance-uncertainty-weighted average.
+7. SPM retrieval by testing a grid of candidate backscattering-to-SPM conversion factors against the retrieved *b<sub>bp</sub>* spectra, followed by a reflectance-uncertainty-weighted average.

 ## Inputs